FFmpeg/FFV1/ffv1.md

     return get_bits(bits) + 11;
 }
 ```
-Figure: A pseudo-code description of the read of an unsigned integer in Golomb Rice mode.
+Figure: A pseudocode description of the read of an unsigned integer in Golomb Rice mode.

 ```c
 int get_sr_golomb(k) {